supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/intro.md

 Supaglue is not a no-code tool.
 While there are no-code tools that also help companies integrate with their customers' Salesforce, we take a code-centric approach to integrations and are focused exclusively on developers.

-Supaglue is also not a unified API.
-Whereas unified APIs help developers efficiently integrate many different SaaS tools within a single category, we enable developers to build deep, highly-customized Salesforce integrations that could otherwise only be built in-house.
+Supaglue is also not a unified API for interacting with many CRMs.
+Whereas unified APIs help developers efficiently build integrations within a single category, we enable developers to build deeper Salesforce integrations that could otherwise only be built in-house.

 Notably, Supaglue is designed to be highly customizable and extensible on both the front-end and backend.
 Our goal is to give developers tools to ship most integration use cases quickly, without sacrificing the fine-grain control required for advanced use cases.